Every day we receive a lot of questions about US expat taxes for US citizens living in Australia.

 If you are a non-resident, then you don’t have to report foreign earnings.
 Temporary residents might need to report this kind of income but it doesn’t include investment or passive income earnings.
 Lastly, Australia residents have to reports global income and there are some methods available to avoid double taxation.

 What about US expat taxes for self-employed US citizens living in Australia?

 If you are a self-employed US citizen living in Australia, then your tax situation is a bit different.

 Companies in Australia have corporate taxes at flat 27,5% rate for entities with a turnover of less than $25 million.
 And these company taxes must be pre-paid quarterly based on what is anticipated to be owed.
 It’s important to know that your corporation can be considered as an Australian entity even if it’s not incorporated there.
 It’s enough to carry out the business in Australia and have Australian ownership or control.

 Just as in the US, different business structures have different tax responsibilities and obligations.
 They as well can be structured as sole traders, companies, partnerships or trusts.

 Last, but not least is Australian GST.
 The GST stands for Good and Services Tax and it’s a value-added tax that applies to most goods& services transactions, excluding certain items.
-The GST has a flat rate of 10%.
+GST has a flat rate of 10%.
 If you are a business owner with over $75,00 of receipts, you need to register with the government and collect GST.

 Tourists are eligible to receive a refund of the GST they paid during the prior 2 months.
 They will need to present items and receipts when leaving the country.

-Do you need a help with filing US expat taxes from Australia?
+Do you need help with filing US expat taxes from Australia?
 Contact us now to receive a free 20-min phone consultancy!
 We have helped over hundreds of Americans in Australia to file their US taxes and catch up with the late filing without any penalties.